Exploring $^3P_0$ Superfluid in Dilute Spin-Polarized Neutron Matter

 Figure~\ref{fig:2}(b) shows the ground-state phase diagram of dilute neutron matter with respect to $k_{\rm F}$ and $B$.
 Above $B=B_{\rm s}$, the system is fully polarized and therefore the $^3P_0$ neutron superfluid can be a possible ground state in this region.
 On the other hand, below $B=B_{\rm c}$ the system is expected to be well-studied $^1S_0$ neutron superfluid phase.
 Suppose that the possible magnetic field reach $B\sim 10^{15\sim 18}$~G inside of the compact stars~\cite{broderick2000equation}, one may expect the spin-polarized $^3P_0$ neutron superfluid phase in the dilute region at $k_{\rm F}\lesssim 1$~fm$^{-1}$.
-For comparison, the mean-field result with the separable interaction for the unpaired magnetic field~\cite{PhysRevC.93.015802} is plotted.
-On the one hand, it is larger than $B_{\rm s}$ and $B_{\rm c}$ at low densities.
-Although we do not fully understand this difference, it may originate from the theoretical frameworks.
-Indeed, the mean-field calculation overestimates the critical magnetic field in strongly interacting regime~\cite{PhysRevA.90.053629}.
-On the other hand, this result drops to zero around $k_{\rm F}=0.8$~fm$^{-1}$ because of the finite-range properties of the interaction.
+For comparison, the mean-field result with the separable interaction for the unpaired magnetic field at $T=0.05$~MeV~\cite{PhysRevC.93.015802} is plotted.
+On the one hand, it is larger than $B_{\rm c}$ at low densities.
+This may originate from the difference of theoretical frameworks, where we have estimated $B_{\rm c}$ by using the results of cold-atom experiments, while the mean-field approximation was employed in Ref.~\cite{PhysRevC.93.015802}.
+Indeed, the mean-field calculation overestimates the critical magnetic field in a strongly interacting regime~\cite{PhysRevA.90.053629}.
+On the other hand, the result of Ref.~\cite{PhysRevC.93.015802} drops to zero around $k_{\rm F}=0.8$~fm$^{-1}$, indicating the importance of the finite-range properties of the interaction. \redd{Because our approach is based on cold atomic physics where the finite-range effect is negligible, our result is quantitatively valid in the low-density region $k_{\rm F}\ll r_{\rm eff}^{-1}\simeq 0.36$~fm$^{-1}$ (where $r_{\rm eff}=2.8$ fm is the $^1S_0$ effective range~\cite{PhysRevC.51.38}).
+In this regard, we used the dashed lines at $k_{\rm F}\gesim 0.1$ fm$^{-1}$ in Fig.~\ref{fig:2}(b).} In the region between $B_{\rm s}$ and $B_{\rm c}$, the ground state picture is elusive as various possibilities such as Sarma phase~\cite{sarma1963influence}, Fulde-Ferrel-Larkin-Ovchinikov superfluid~\cite{PhysRev.135.A550,larkin1965nonuniform}, induced $P$-wave pairing~\cite{PhysRevLett.97.020402}, and spin polarized droplet~\cite{PhysRevA.100.033613,PhysRevA.104.033304} were discussed (for a review see Refs~\cite{radzihovsky2010imbalanced,gubbels2013imbalanced}).
+Since we are interested in the fully spin-polarized phase, we do not go details about this region.
+However, if there exists the spin-polarized component, $^3P_0$ superfluid may appear in such a regime.
+We note that the $^3P_2$ superfluid phase is not shown in Fig.~\ref{fig:2}(b) because it is expected to be found at larger densities~\cite{RevModPhys.75.607,PhysRevC.104.045803}.